Becnsthrupp History, Family Crest & Coats of Arms

 Early History of the Becnsthrupp family

-Another 179 words (13 lines of text) covering the years 1340, 1455 and 1487 are included under the topic Early Becnsthrupp History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Becnsthrupp research.
+Another 90 words (6 lines of text) covering the years 1340, 1455 and 1487 are included under the topic Early Becnsthrupp History in all our PDF Extended History products and printed products wherever possible.

 Becnsthrupp Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Becnsthrupp has undergone many spelling variations, including Baconthorp, Baconthorpe, Baconsthorp, Baconsthorpe, Beconthorp, Beconsthorp, Beconthorpe, Becnsthrupp, Beconsthrop and many more.